huttadam/API-Webserver-Travel-Plan/README.md

 }
 ```

-* Error Handling: Same potential errors and messages as destination delete (Authorization and Incorrect ID).
+* Error Handling: Same potential errors and messages as destination update (Authorization and Incorrect ID).

 Scenario: The Destination ID in URL doesnt exist